ceptor-club/Ceptor-Tech/README.md

 Each team will have their own narrative, demo video, internal page and readme linked below.

 > As Team Tech, we will oversee the technical polish and powerfully use Chainlink’s flagship services.
 We developed a login flow with monetization, crosschain compatiblity, and access control.
 We use Price Feeds, Automation, Functions, VRF, and CCIP.
 Tippi wants to prepare Ceptor Club to launch a BETA in Q1 next year and see some revenue.

 ## Ceptor Tech is:

 - Tippi (Product Owner and CCID/CCIP Developer)
 - Eman (Chainlink Developer Expert -- Functions, Automation, VRF)
-- Alica (PM and Designer)
+- Amy (Executive Producer)
 - Lena (Web3 Fullstack with a heart of gold)
 - Aire (Front-end support)